broadinstitute/BE3D/README.md

 BE3D enables structure-function analysis of BE tiling mutagenesis data by mapping mutation readouts (log fold change, LFC) onto 3D protein structures.
 This can be extended to multiple screens or cross-species comparisons.
 The workflow consists of:

-**A. BE-QA**: Assesses the quality of BE screens by testing if knockout annotated (e.g., nonsense or splice site) and neutral annotated (e.g., silent or no mutation) guides have significantly different LFC score distributions.
+**A. BE-QA**: Assesses the quality of BE screens by testing if annotated knockout guides (e.g., nonsense or splice site) and annotated neutral guides (e.g., silent or no mutation) guides have significantly different LFC score distributions.

 **B. BE-Clust3D**: Maps LFC values by amino acid residue onto 3D protein structures and computes a per-residue 3D-normalized LFC score (LFC3D score) based on spatial proximity (default: 6 Å).
 Then, agglomerative clustering is performed with a second spatial proximity parameter (default: 6 Å) to identify hotspots of potential functional importance.
+This clustering can be performed on either the original LFC values by amino acid, or the new LFC3D score.

-**C. BE-MetaClust3D**: Aggregates data from multiple screens to enhance signal strength and detect residues that might be missed due to the noise present base editing screens.
+**C. BE-MetaClust3D**: Aggregates data from multiple screens to enhance signal strength and detect residues that might be missed due to the noise present in BE screens.
+Cross-species or cross-isoform screens can also be integrated together through an optional alignment step.

 ## Input

 BE3D requires the following inputs:

 1. **BE Screen Scores (TSV)**: Must include Mutation Category, Amino Acid Edit, Gene Name, and Score.
-You must map column names in the config.
+You must indicate column names as part of the input.

     Example TSV:

     ```tsv
-    predicted_edits	sgRNA_score	mutation	Gene
+    Gene	sgRNA_score	mutation	predicted_edits
-    Gly2Arg;Met1Ile	-0.18977	Missense	MEN1
+    MEN1	-0.18977	Missense	Gly2Arg;Met1Ile
-    Leu10Leu	-0.22247	Silent		MEN1
+    MEN1	-0.22247	Silent	Leu10Leu
     ```

     Example input config (Python):